-The Ecocenter at Heron's Head Park won the California Association Museum's Secretary's Award of for Excellence in Sustainability.
-This competition recognizes the outstanding achievements in sustainability for California museum projects in two areas: public education, or internal operations projects.
+The Ecocenter at Heron's Head Park won the California Association Museum's Secretary's Award for Excellence in Sustainability.
+This competition recognizes outstanding achievements sustainability for California museum projects in two areas: public education, or internal operations projects.
 The competition is the joint project of the sponsors, the California Association of Museums (CAM) and the California Natural Resources Agency.
-The EcoCenter received the award for the EcoCenter Internship Program.
+EcoCenter received the award for the EcoCenter Internship Program.
 This program empowers local youth in the Bayview community to carry on sustainability practices.
 The unique program facilitates active learning of solar photovoltaic systems, wastewater treatment and management, living roofs, native plant landscaping; preparing the intern cohort with the appropriate skill-sets.